 How to Make a Smoothie

-- Add liquid.
+Add liquid ingredients first.
 This can be water, milk, yogurt, or fruit juice.
-It's important to start here, but if you're in a rush trust us for now.
+It's important to start here.

-- Add fresh or canned fruit or vegetables to taste.
+Add fresh ingredients.
+This can be fresh or canned fruit or vegetables.

 Add the Liquids First